Exponential Lower Bounds for Polytopes in Combinatorial Optimization

 We thank Kota Ishihara for carefully reading the manuscript and pointing out an error in a previous version of the text.
-We thank Monique Laurent for information about hypermetric inequalities.
-Finally, we thank the three anonymous STOC'12 referees as well as one JACM referee for suggesting improvements to the text.
+We thank Monique Laurent for information about hypermetric inequalities, and the three anonymous STOC'12 referees as well as one JACM referee for suggesting improvements to the text.
 Sebastian Pokutta would like to thank Alexander Martin for the inspiring discussions and support.
 Ronald de Wolf thanks Giannicola Scarpa and Troy Lee for useful discussions.

 Samuel Fiorini acknowledges support from the \emph{Actions de Recherche Concert\'ees} (ARC) fund of the French community of Belgium.
 Serge Massar acknowledges support from the European Commission under the projects QCS (Grant No.\ 255961) and QALGO (Grant No.\ 600700).
 Hans Raj Tiwary was postdoctoral researcher of the \emph{Fonds National de la Recherche Scientifique} (F.R.S.--FNRS).
 Ronald de~Wolf was partially supported by a Vidi grant from the Netherlands Organization for Scientific Research (NWO), by ERC Consolidator grant QPROGRESS, and by the European Commission under the projects QCS (Grant No.\ 255961) and QALGO (Grant No.\ 600700).